mariojy10/MMG-Mass-Classification/README.md

 # MMG-Mass-Classification
-A minimal image classification in PyTorch to classify malignancy of mammogram masses (patch images). <br/>
+A minimal image classification using PyTorch and Torchvision models to classify malignancy of mammogram masses (patch images). <br/>
 There are two classes of malignancy: benign and malignant

 ## Dataset